technical details:

 - Hayes Robertson

 - Bit part.
-He's the only man among the passengers who get the free ride.
+He's the rotund, balding man who gets pelted with food.

 - other adults